kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 `--validate` flag, an open question will remain as to the future of client side validation.

-While we would like kubectl to use server-side validation by default once it is GA, the question remains whether client-side validation be optionally available to kubectl users or completely deprecated.
+Kubectl will use server-side validation by default starting in beta for servers that have it enabled.
+If kubectl does not recognize a server with server-side validation enabled, however, it will fall back to using client-side validation.
+This requires maintaining client-side validation indefinitely in kubectl, which has both pros and cons.

-Maintaining client-side validation indefinitely provides the benefit of allowing users to validate their objects without needing access to a server.
+On the one hand, maintaining client-side validation gives users a way to validate their objects without needing access to a server, (albeit this mechanism is error-prone and not officially supported).

 On the other hand, the downside of continuing to maintain client-side validation is that it uses openapiv2 which will be less actively supported as openapiv3 becomes standard and will cause client-side validation to